Rick Worthy

-Richard "Rick" Worthy (born March 12, 1967) is an American actor.
-He is best known for appearing in a variety of science fiction and fantasy television shows.
-He is perhaps best known for his recurring role as Simon O'Neill cylon model number four in the reimagined Battlestar Galactica.
+Richard Worthy (born March 12, 1967) is an American actor, known particularly for appearing in a variety of science fiction and fantasy television shows.
+He is perhaps best known for his role as Henry Fogg as the Dean of Brakebills on The Magicians, where he was a regular cast member, as well as his reoccurring role as Simon O'Neill, Cylon model number four, in the reimagined Battlestar Galactica.

-He had a recurring role on The Man in the High Castle and was a series regular on The Magicians.
-He also appeared as six different characters across three Star Trek spin-off series and one feature film.
+He had a recurring role on The Man in the High Castle and also appeared as six different characters across three Star Trek spin-off series and one feature film.

 Early life and education

-Worthy was born in Detroit, Michigan; his father worked in the automotive industry.
+Worthy, who is of African American heritage, was born in Detroit, Michigan; his father worked in the automotive industry.
 Worthy studied Tae Kwon Do at a young age.
 He graduated from Southfield Senior High School in 1985 and from the University of Michigan School of Music, Theatre & Dance in 1990.

 Career

 Worthy became a stage actor in Detroit, then moving to Chicago to develop his theatrical skills.
 Later, he moved to Los Angeles, California with the goal of acting in film and television.

 His first big break came as an orderly in While You Were Sleeping in 1995.

 In the same year he played Rickey Latrell, a basketball player accused of murder, on the television show Murder One in 1996.

 He played Nathan Jackson on the 1998–99 TV show The Magnificent Seven.

 He has had several roles within the Star Trek franchise.
 He has played several aliens, and one human, in Star Trek: Deep Space Nine, Star Trek: Voyager and Star Trek: Enterprise.
 He also had a supporting role in the 1998 film Star Trek: Insurrection.

 He guest-starred in "The Warrior", a 2001 episode of Stargate SG-1, where he made use of his Tae Kwon Do and stunt fighting skills as the Goa'uld Imhotep.

 He appeared on the 2003–09 re-imagined version of Battlestar Galactica as Cylon model number Four, often referred to as "Simon".

 He worked on a short-lived 2005 private-eye drama on ABC, Eyes.

 He had a large role on the 2006 ABC Family miniseries Fallen.